apteacher/apteacher.github.io/z_page5.markdown

 TI-83/84/89/NSPIRE are recommended graphing calculator models.
 The in-class demonstrations will focus on the TI-84 features.
 Be sure to check the calculator policy on the college board website at <a href="https://apstudents.collegeboard.org/exam-policies-guidelines/calculator-policies" target="_blank">this link</a>.
 In addition to the graphing calculator, we will also use a few CAS applications, so be sure to bring your laptop to class daily.

+# office hours

+I'm available by appointment.
+Email me to schedule a time to meet.
+A web version of my teaching schedule is in the 'about' page.

 <!-- # notes and feedback - current academic year